chucknology/PhabGalleryFix/README.md

 # PhabGalleryFix
 Fixed Gallery3D app for Lenovo Phab 2 devices.

+This will allow you to install apps which fail to install with Error -505 because they request gallery permissions, such as Google+.

 ---
 Install with `adb install -r -d PhabGalleryFixed.apk`

-Install any apps which were previously failing to install with error -505, such as G+.
+Install any apps which previously fail to install, such as G+.

 The Gallery app will no longer be functional.
-To restore the working functionality of the Gallery app:
+Uninstall this update to restore the working functionality of the Gallery app:

 Open `Settings`->`Apps`->`Gallery`, select the overflow menu in the top right (three dots) and `Uninstall updates`.